Go Walking in Kerry all Year Round

-Basing yourself at Alaind Lodges in Sneem for your Walking Holiday gives a you great choice for the different type of walking in Kerry.
-Due to Sneem position between the mountains and the sea, it offers some of the best walking in Kerry
+Basing yourself at Álaind Lodges in Sneem for your Walking Holiday gives you great choice of different types of walking in Kerry.
+Due to Sneem’s position between the mountains and the sea, it offers some of the best walking in Kerry.

 In the local Sneem area, you can choose from the following types of walks:

 - Easy flat loop trails;

 - Beach and coastal walks;